A Global First

-- To harness the potential of the blue economy to create jobs and combat poverty and hunger – globally and in Africa, particularly the small island developing states.
+- Identify how to harness the potential of the blue economy to create jobs and combat poverty and hunger

-- To show how economic development and healthy oceans and waters can go hand in hand
+- Show how economic development and healthy waters go hand in hand

-- To capture commitments and practical actions that can be taken today
+- Capture commitments and practical actions that can be taken today

-- Help shape the discussion on the rapidly-evolving concept of the blue economy
+- Help shape the transition to the blue economy

-- Hear about the latest innovations in science and cutting-edge technology to ignite blue growth
+- Hear about the latest innovations in science and technology to ignite blue growth

-- Share strategies for transitioning to a blue economy in your own country or region
+- Share strategies for transitioning to a blue economy in your country or region